Bitcoin Cash, the new address format

 What is CashAddr?

 CashAddr - new address format BitcoinCash.
-If you have ever seen Bitcoin address or BitcoinCash address, then you are at least familiar with how these addresses look - basically a whole bunch of letters and numbers.
+If you have ever seen address or bitcoin address bitcoin cache, then you are at least familiar with how these addresses look - basically a whole bunch of letters and numbers.

 The look of the new address?